1759 - British expedition against Carillon

 On June 12, Amherst arrived at Fort Edward with his main force.
 During his march through the woods, he had continually dispatched parties to prevent a surprise.

 On June 21, Amherst and Gage left Fort Edward with a large part of the army and marched towards the head of Lake Saint-Sacrement (present-day Lake George).

 At the end of June, Amherst had assembled his army at the usual rendezvous by the head of Lake Saint-Sacrement.
-His force consisted of about 11,500 men, 5,000 of them Provincials and the remainder British.
-These British regulars consisted of:
+His force consisted of about 11,500 men, 5,000 of them Provincials and the remainder British: